mcasachin/Django/README.md

 Run The project
 python manage.py runserver

+Note:: To rerun the project , Activate the nevironment using below commnad C:\Users\abc>myworld\Scripts\activate.bat

 Copy the URL from CMD Logs and open in browser, This will open default view of Django http://127.0.0.1:8000/